Most Active Stories

 DWYER: The Security Council of the United Nations has set up an observer mission of 300 unarmed military observers.
 That's the role they have.
 Of course, it's very difficult for our people on the ground.
 They're going into these awful situations where of course the expectation and the demand is that they do more.
 They cannot do more than try to get the parties to stick to their commitments.

-Remember, the government is committed to withdrawal all its heavy weapons from urban areas, to cease using those sorts of weapons in urban areas.
+Remember, the government is committed to withdraw all its heavy weapons from urban areas, to cease using those sorts of weapons in urban areas.
 You just cannot expect 300 unarmed observers to actually be able to forcefully prevent violence.
 They're not set up to do that.

 SIMON: Within a couple of days or so of the massacre, Kofi Annan met with President al-Assad.
 And this is while a number of governments were withdrawing their ambassadors.
 What kind of signal does it send for Mr. Annan to shake President al-Assad's hand?